Avanti-Software/api-docs/docs/auth-subfunction.md

 **Step 7:** Select one of the User Groups assigned to your API User, then select the Arrow.

 <!-- theme: info -->
->If you haven’t already created an Avanti User for the API integration, go to API Allow Employee Access for more information. **Marketing Please add the link.**
+>If you haven’t already created an Avanti User for the API integration, go to [API Allow Employee Access](/docs/auth-users.md) for more information.

 **Step 8:** Select **OK** to save.

 Congratulations!
 You’re done enabling access to the endpoint.
 Repeat these steps for every endpoint you’ll use in the integration.

-The next step to setup the API is Create the Client Credentials.  **Marketing Please add the link.**
+The next step to setup the API is [Create the Client Credentials.](/docs/auth-client-credentials.md)

 ## Grant Access to All Endpoints